Command Carto II – Make

 - New blog post, new package of files to help ya along.
 Download this zip file (409kb) s'il vous plaît.

 - Throw those files into a folder, and navigate your terminal to it.

 - Mentally picture your favorite meal or snack.
 Promise yourself that you'll go get said meal or snack after finishing this tutorial.
 Makefile syntax is frustrating and unforgiving.
 You'll have earned it.

 In our Makefile, we write Tasks In official documentation, this is called TARGET.
 I’ll explain why in the next installment.
-For now, don’t worry about it. .
+For now, don’t worry about that. .
 Think of each Task as a lil’ robot you can call to execute your series of commands.
 A Make task is formatted like so:

-makefile is fine.
 If your terminal is directed to a folder containing a Makefile, you can call tasks from the terminal with:

 make [task name].
 When called the commands for that task are run sequentially.

 We’re going to be alternating between your terminal and the Makefile throughout this tutorial.
 For the sake of clarity, code written in the purple boxes is meant for a Makefile.
 Code in white boxes are meant to be entered into your terminal, just like last time.

 The following is a functional make command: